TheCodeLady/kh-fsd-weekend-oct-2022/2022-10-01 (Week 1)/README.md

 Sat - Attend the live session
 Sun/Mon/Tue - We work on the assignments and class tasks.
 Wed - Doubt Session - We ask the doubts.
-Thurs - continu assignments and tasks through to friday
+Thurs - continue assignments and tasks through to friday